ParabolInc/parabol/README.md

 _Remember: if RethinkDB is running locally, you can reach its dashboard at [http://localhost:8080](http://localhost:8080) by default._

+The majority of Action's Javascript files are written using the emerging ECMAScript ES6 and ES7 standards.
+If you open a source file and see syntax errors, you may have to configure your editor differently.
+Our team's editors ([Atom](https://atom.io/) and [Webstorm](https://www.jetbrains.com/webstorm/)) have plugins which parse our project's Javascript transpilation options directly from [.babelrc](./.babelrc).
+If your editor has this option, it's the best way to go.

 ### Client-side development

 In this mode, webpack will hot swap your updated client modules without